luisvalesilva/exploring_citibike/README.md

 the whole year of 2014 and build an interactive visualization of CitiBike station use, according to trip counts and trip durations, on maps of the station network.

-The complete code can be found in the Jupyter Notebook [file](exploring_citibike.ipynb) here.
+The complete code can be found in the Jupyter Notebook file in this [repo](exploring_citibike.ipynb).
-Read the website post [here](http://luisvalesilva.github.io/datasimple)
+Read the website post [here](http://luisvalesilva.github.io/datasimple/citibike.html)